 West and Southwest

-Peak time: Mid-September to mid-October is the ideal viewing time for the central west and Southwest’s fall foliage.
+Peak time: Late September to mid-October is the ideal viewing time for the central west and Southwest’s fall foliage.

 Where to go: Aspen may be known for its skiing, but every autumn the golden foliage of the town’s namesake tree makes the area’s slopes worth the trip even without snow.
 The leaves begin changing in Arizona’s Cococino National Forest as early as September, but the gold rush really beings in October.
 New Mexico’s Sangre De Christo mountains are splattered in orange, gold and yellow ever fall and offer a wealth of photo opportunities, and you can never go wrong with a trip to the Lake Tahoe area during this time of year.
 The fall color show lasts for weeks here, and the gorgeous foliage provides the perfect backdrop for the variety of outdoor activities available at Lake Tahoe.

-Many states have their own fall foliage forecast websites, and you can learn more about the changing leaves and stay up to date on autumn's colors in your area with these sites:
+Many states have their own fall foliage forecast websites, and you can learn more about the changing leaves and stay up to date on autumn's colors in your area with these sites, which we used for reference:

 - The Weather Channel's fall foliage